swcarpentry/DEPRECATED-bc/lessons/thw-python/strings-io/tutorial.md

     'bcd'
 ```

-They can also be compared using equals and sorted.
+They can also be compared using equals, and sorted in the same way as lists:

 ```python
     > 'str1' == 'str2'